Enrich. Engage. Explore.

 Dr. Natalie N. Summerville founded The Grand Magnolia School after over 25 years as an educator to create a new kind of school experience.
 Grand Magnolia's micro-school environment allows your child to thrive with just 8 children with no more than 4:1 ratios with a 4-person teaching team of professional educators.
 Nestled in in the heart of the West End of Richmond, Virginia, Grand Magnolia takes an experiential approach to educational excellence.
 Every day, we cultivate a nurturing and active learning home for your child to flourish with ample outdoor time, hands-on exploration, and play.

 At Grand Magnolia, we see the brilliance in your child.
 Every day, we strive to keep the spark of each child's innate love of learning alight.

 We know that your child was born with a drive to thrive and grow.

 Our learning home values academic excellence based in innovative thinking that starts young and lasts a lifetime.

 We know that your child thinks creatively and solves problems when given the freedom to demonstrate their competence.

 At Grand Magnolia, we believe in the power of small.
-Our micro-school of no more than eight children, cohort-based learning model, and 4:1 ratios means that we really see your child.
+Our micro-school eight children, cohort-based learning model, and 4:1 (or better!) ratios means that we really see your child.